 - 3 tablespoons dried thyme

-- Place sesame seeds, thyme, marjoram, cayenne, and lemon zest into a spice/coffee grinder.
+- Place the sesame seeds, thyme, marjoram, cayenne, and lemon zest in a spice or coffee grinder.
 Process until finely ground.

 Leave a Comment